funnyspiders/pc3k_extractor/Readme.md

 ```
 python pc3k_extractor.py 1>log.txt 2>err.txt
 ```
+By default the program reads data from `pc3k.gdb` file.

 ## Additional info
 - Resulting filenames are sanitized and should be compatible with both Win/NTFS and Linux/Ext4.